ethandom/SainSmart5VUSBRelayDriver/README.md

 ## 11. License

 * Kernel module: MODULE_LICENSE("GPL").
-* Userspace tools and protocol: see source headers or LICENSE if present.
+* Userspace tools and protocol: see source headers or LICENSE.